Professor Barbara Nevins Taylor

 917 678 6069

 The NBC Universal News Group chose The City College of New York and the Colin Powell School to participate in the NBCU Fellows Academy program.
 Congratulations to those of you who are NBCU Fellows!
 I hope this partnership benefits all the students in the class and in our Journalism Minor.

-COVID-19 posed as many challenges as the election and its aftermath, maybe more.
+The COVID-19 pandemic posed as many challenges as the election and its aftermath, maybe more.

-Coronavirus changed many things in our families, our friendships, our schools and communities.
+Coronavirus changed many things in our families, our friendships, our schools, and our communities.
 It made us painfully aware of the fragility of life and how important it is to work together for the common good.
-Many of us learned and acknowledged that we have to alter our behavior if we want to survive and prevent others from getting sick.
+Many of us learned and acknowledged that we must alter our behavior if we want to survive and prevent others from getting sick.
 Yet others decided to ignore the advice of scientists and continue life as usual.

-Fear of the life-threatening virus, the conflicts, the constant dilemmas and the solutions when they appear, may make you scared, angry, frustrated or depressed.
+Fear of the life-threatening virus, the conflict, the constant dilemmas and the solutions that appear, may make you scared, angry, frustrated or depressed.
 But they also make great stories and that’s where journalists do their best work, if they don’t get stuck in the middle.

 Journalists, TV and video journalists especially, find themselves in an important role during this historic and fraught time.
-We need to tell the stories of life as we are living it now, of the politics tearing our nation apart, of the science and the doubters and other important issues.
+We need to tell the stories of life as we are living it now, of the politics dividing our nation, of the science and the doubters and other important issues.
 But we also need to make sure that we remain safe and do not endanger anyone else.

 Some news organizations, Vice, for example, sent everyone home when at least one staffer contracted COVID-19 in March 2020.
-Reporters, producers and editors worked from home and learned to have their subjects shoot video of themselves and transmit it to the producers and reporters.
+Reporters, producers and editors worked from home and learned to have their subjects video themselves and transmit the video to the producers and reporters.

 Other news organizations kept reporters on the streets or sent them back after lockdown periods.
 Journalists in the U.S. and all over the world contracted the virus as it spread.
 Some recovered, many did not.
 But journalists kept working.
 In June, the on-camera murder of George Floyd in Minneapolis unleashed a nationwide civil rights movement and put video journalists in the center of protests.
-They wore masks and tried to keep a distance, but that often was impossible.
+They wore masks and tried to keep a distance, but the reality made that impossible.

 TV and video journalists continue to do an excellent job, perhaps better than ever.
 They offer examples of grace under pressure and the ever-challenging job of being in the center of things, while commenting as an observer.